Monday, March 28, 2022

 Highlight How High A Shopper’s Ready to Go

-A shopper’s acknowledgment that they are less than they want to be allows you to sell solutions.
-But realize the shopper might not think themselves capable of eliminating the deficit.
-Researchers at Arizona State University, Northwestern University, Stanford University, and Columbia University analyzed studies showing the varying ways self-discrepancies drive consumer behavior.
-Among the ways:
+A shopper’s acknowledgment that they are inferior to what they want to be allows you to sell solutions.
+Researchers at Arizona State University, Northwestern University, Stanford University, and Columbia University analyzed studies showing a selection of ways self-discrepancies drive consumer behavior:

 • Dissociation.
 This path diverts the shopper from audiences or contexts where the discrepancy will be apparent.
 A person who feels less financially savvy than desired is receptive to stopping a subscription to The Wall Street Journal and subscribing instead to USA Today